Tracing Hyperparameter Dependencies for Model Parsing via Learnable Graph Pooling Network

-The GCN refinement block has a learnable pooling-unpooling mechanism which progressively coarsens the original graph $\mathbf{A}_{0}$ into a series of coarsened graph $\mathbf{A}_{1}, \mathbf{A}_{2} ... \mathbf{A}_{n}$, and graph convolution is conducted on graphs at all different levels.
+\SubSubSection{GCN Refinement Block} The GCN refinement block has a learnable pooling-unpooling mechanism that progressively coarsens the original graph $\mathbf{A}_{0}$ into a series of coarsened graphs, \textit{i.e.}, $\mathbf{A}_{1}, \mathbf{A}_{2} ... \mathbf{A}_{n}$, and graph convolution is conducted on graphs at all different levels.
 Specifically, such a pooling operation is achieved by merging graph nodes, namely, via a learned matching matrix $\mathbf{M}$.
-Also, the correlation matrices of different graphs, denoted as $\mathbf{A}_l$~\footnote{A graph at $l$-th layer and its correlation can be denoted as $\mathbf{A}_l$.}, are learned using \texttt{MLP} layers and are also influenced by the GM responsible for generating the input image.
-This further emphasizes the significant impact of the GM on the correlation graph generation process.
+Also, correlation matrices of different graphs, denoted as $\mathbf{A}_l$~\footnote{A $l$-th layer graph has nodes and connectivities (\textit{e.g.}, correlations), and we use $\mathbf{A}_l$ to denote the $l$-th layer graph or only its correlations.}, which are learned using \texttt{MLP} layers, which are also influenced by the GM responsible for generating the input image.
+This further emphasizes the significant impact of GM on the correlation graph generation process.